MarkPugner79/bitvvave/README.md

 One of the main focuses is on replacing and removing all of the data collection and event management tools Firebase,

+Probably need to also fork and update the chat api client stuff so we can get to a modern secure build of socket.io

 # Deployment